QuantConnect/Lean/Documentation/ADR/0002-one-cancels-the-other-order-group.md

 ## Regression algorithms (Algorithm.CSharp)

-Two self-verifying algorithms on SPY hourly, January 2019 (same data window the repo already uses for order-type regressions), C# + Python twins:
+Three self-verifying algorithms on SPY hourly, January 2019 (same data window the repo already uses for order-type regressions).
+The first two ship as C# + Python twins; the third is C# only, because it needs a custom fill model:

 `OneCancelsTheOtherOrderRegressionAlgorithm` — the winner path: